|

 One of the things you’ll see from the tram ride are the remains of its iconic 19th century cathedral.
 Sadly it suffered a great deal of damage in the earthquake.
 Despite attempts to raise funds to repair the much-loved building, it’s still in a state of ruin.

 It was poignant seeing this once-beautiful building so soon after the devastating earthquake.
 Then, I noticed that it still harbours life.
-A flock of birds were sitting wing-to-wing along the roof and every so often they rose up and swirl in formation, swooping around the sky, as you can see in my photo below.
+A flock of birds were sitting wing-to-wing along the roof and every so often they rose up and swirl in formation, swooping around the sky.

 backpacking christchurch

 After Christchurch Cathedral was destroyed, locals constructed a transitional cathedral using materials including recycled timber, steel, shipping containers and cardboard tubes – hence its name, the Cardboard Cathedral.
-I went to see its cheerful triangle-shaped stained glass windows a few months after it opened in August 2013, and it still welcomes worshippers today.
+I went to see its cheerful triangle-shaped stained glass windows a few months after it opened, and it still welcomes worshippers today.

 Lunch: Riverside Market